GowayLee/Saytring/README.md

 > TODO: Add syntactic sugar

-> TODO: Fix syntax of arithmetic and comparion

 ### Syntactic Sugar

-Saytring emploies a great number of Syntactic Sugars to make its syntax familiar with natural language.
+Saytring employs a great number of syntactic sugars to make its syntax familiar to natural language.

 #### 1. I/O Expression

-`ask [expr] as identifier` `say expr` are syntactic sugars for function call expressions.
+`ask [expr] as identifier` and `say expr` are syntactic sugars for function call expressions.

-Compiler will translate them to expressions that perform a call to Input/Output functions build in Saytring Runtime.
+The compiler will translate these into expressions that perform calls to built-in Input/Output functions in the Saytring Runtime.

 #### 2. Chain Call

-Chain Call is designed to make code more clean when multiple functions are called by **one** variable **in sequence**.
+Chain Call is designed to make the code cleaner when multiple functions are called by **one** variable **in sequence**.

 ```
-my_var do reverse -> de reverse on re_str -> do count_digit
+my_var do reverse -> de reverse on re_str -> do get_length
 ```

-In this example, the first `reverse()` will receive `my_var` as parameter and store return data in `my_var's last_result`.
+In this example, the first `reverse()` will receive `my_var` as a parameter and store the return data in `my_var's last_result`.

-The second `reverse()` will receive `my_var's last_result` as parameter and store return data in `my_var's re_str` since the property is specified.
+The second `reverse()` will receive `my_var's last_result` as a parameter and store the return data in `my_var's re_str` since the property is specified.

-The last `count_digit()` will receive `my_var's re_str` as parameter because the previous function call stores return data in this property.
-And finally, store return data in `my_var's last_result`.
+The last `count_digit()` will receive `my_var's re_str` as a parameter because the previous function call stores the return data in this property.
+Finally, it will store the return data in `my_var's last_result`.

-The following code shows the parsing result of chain call:
+The following code shows the parsing result of the chain call:

 ```
 my_var do reverse on last_result